English

 Smart contracts & rollups

-Advanced aggregators enhance efficiency by deploying highly optimized smart contracts designed to minimize unnecessary on-chain operations.
-They also leverage Layer-2 rollups, which bundle multiple transactions off-chain and settle them on-chain as a single batch, significantly reducing the number of on-chain opcodes executed.
+Smart contracts (self-executing blockchain programs) coordinate routing logic and swap execution automatically.
+Rollups, particularly optimistic and zero-knowledge rollups, compress transaction data before settlement on Ethereum.
+Lower gas consumption has been recorded under typical network loads when rollup infrastructure is used.
+However, additional bridge dependencies may be introduced through Layer 2 usage.
+They leverage Layer-2 rollups, which bundle multiple transactions off-chain and settle them on-chain as a single batch, significantly reducing the number of on-chain opcodes executed.
 This dual approach contributes to noticeably lower gas consumption and improved overall performance.

 Efficiency isn't only about cost, it's timing, reliability, and user experience.
 Aggregators deliver on all fronts.